2024-SANDHYA/Dust-Road-Co/README.md

-**Dust-Road-Co** is a website that offers blood donation services to anyone in need.
-The website works :

-1. Register on the website.
-2. Add your address.
-3. Website can track nearby blood bank.
-4. Get updates.
+**Dust-Road-Co** is a website which helps the users find car & bike pool possibilities, thereby reducing traffic & commute costs.

 <hr>